nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 2. In the service, reference the `tls_certificate` and `tls_certificate_key` from the global `config`
 3. Inject systemd service dependencies

+### nixcloud.TLS.certs."example.org" extraDomains

+Say your webpage runs on www.example.org instead of example.org and then you need to extend your certificate using `extraDomains` like this:

+    nixcloud.TLS.certs."example.org" = {
+      extraDomains = [ "www.example.org" ];
+    };

 ### nixcloud.TLS configuration

     nixcloud.TLS.certs = {